Skip to main content

 “I am truly sorry for the harm that has been done to the young people and their families affected by the contents of this report.
 On behalf of the HSE I wish to apologise again to all those individuals and families who did not receive the care they should have.
 The report makes for difficult reading, as it is very clear that the service which many young people received was not up to standard.
 We regret the delay in finalising the report and appreciate continued patience and understanding while waiting for the final recommendations and conclusions of the review team.
 The report makes recommendations about what we in the HSE can do to prevent this from reoccurring.
 We have already acted on many of these, and I want to promise you that work is underway to make sure that all of these recommendations are acted on.”

-• have either a diagnosis of intellectual disability or
+• Children/Young people with a diagnosis of mental health and intellectual disability

 This is a beta version - your feedback will help us to improve it